-This is an above average Fred Olen Ray film with the usual meh humor and plenty of film references including a badly rendered reference to For a Few Dollars More.
+This is an above-average Fred Olen Ray film with the usual meh humor and plenty of film references including a badly rendered reference to For a Few Dollars More.
 But mostly, it’s a low-budget Blade Runner.
-It’s a lot fun all things considered.
+It’s a lot of fun all things considered.

 Starring Marc Singer (The Beastmaster), Rochelle Swanson (Secret Games 3), and Matthias Hues (Black Rose).
 Robert Quarry (The Return of Count Yorga) and Brinke Stevens (Bitten: Victoria’s Shadow) have small roles.
 Ray has a cameo as a helpful co-worker.

 Cyberzone is copyrighted.
 It’s been released in a few forms but now is only available on an expensive DVD.

 The Cyclops (1957)

 A woman travels into the heart of remote Mexico looking for her boyfriend who crashed his airplane there 3 years earlier.
 She finds a radioactive area where all the animals are huge.
 And there’s one huge man with a deformed face.
 I wonder who he is!